openhab/openhabian/docs/openhabian.md

 ### Hardware recommendation

 Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB of RAM, a 3A power supply and a 16 GB SD card.
+Because of the higher limit of write cycles, an SD card designed for Dashcams is preferable.
+Most manufacturers name them with a postfix like "Endurance" (e.g. "SanDisk MAX ENDURANCE" or "Kingston High Endurance").
 Also get another 32 GB or larger SD card and a USB card reader to make use of the ["auto backup" feature](openhabian.md#auto-backup).

 ### Hardware support